Disclaimer

 "Who turned him off?"
 Tuvok asked.

-"The computer seemed to do it on it's own," Parsens replied.
+"The computer seemed to do it on its own," Parsens replied.

 James glanced at him briefly, "I wouldn't be so sure about that."
 He stepped back out.

-Transporter Room:
+The Transporter Room:

-and Chakotay stood with two teams, in front of the transporter pad.
+Kathryn and Chakotay stood with two teams, in front of the transporter pad.

 "Why should I get him?"
 Kathryn moaned.